Course Content and Outcome Guide for BMZA 255 Effective Winter 2016

 Course Content (Themes, Concepts, Issues and Skills)

-- Appropriate development of educational materials and programming.
+- Development of zoo educational materials and programs.

-- Clear, effective communication orally and in writing.
+- Clearly and effectively communicate, both orally and in writing.